appinho/SARosPerceptionKitti/README.md

 catkin_make
 source devel/setup.bash
 ```
-3) Converting a scenario (e.g. `0060` like in the video above) from the KITTI Raw Dataset to a ROSbag file
+3) Convert a scenario from the KITTI Raw Dataset into a ROSbag file (here `0060` like in the video above - exchange this 4 digit number in all subsequent occurences if you want to test another scenario):

 * Download two files: Synced+rectified data and its calibration file from [KITTI Dataset](http://www.cvlibs.net/datasets/kitti/raw_data.php)
 * Unzio the two files